sprtms400/QueryGPT/README.md

 # QueryGPT
-## Make query from natural language
+## Make database query from natural language
-You can generate query from natural language for querying database.
+You can generate query from natural language for querying database. (especially knowledge graph) Like this.
-Like this.
 ```
 'Madonna가 출현한 영화' >> MATCH (p:Person {name:"Madonna"})-[r:ACTED_IN]->(m:Movie) RETURN {movie: m.title} AS result